mat-shepherd/ci-pp1-nurture-seo/README.md

 #### Prospective Customers
 1. As a prospective customer, I want to see a list of the services offered by the consultant so that I can understand if the consultant can provide the solution my business is seeking.
 2. As a prospective customer, I want to see a description of each service so I can understand the services provided.
-3. As a prospective customer, I want to see details of the consultant's experience, past customers, and examples of their work or results so that I can feel confident the consultant can deliver the results my business expects.
+3. As a prospective customer, I want to see details of the consultant's customers so I can feel confident that the consultant can deliver results for a business like mine.
 4. As a prospective customer, I want to see details of the consultant's work experience and expertise to understand if they have the expertise required to handle my project.
 5. As a prospective customer, I want to submit questions or details of my project through the website so I can connect with the consultant to discuss my project and receive answers, set up, a call or receive a project proposal.
 6. As a prospective customer, I want to locate the consultant's contact details so I can see where they are located and phone or email them about my project and any questions I may have.